miketsikis/JavaScript1/Week1/README.md

 ## 1. What is web development?

-In HackYourFuture we focus on `web` programmming (also known as `web development`): writing code that creates websites and web applications.
+In this course we focus on `web` programmming (also known as `web development`): writing code that creates websites and web applications.
 Look at the following video to learn about what you'll be doing:

 - [What does a web developer do?](https://www.youtube.com/watch?v=GEfuOMzRgXo)